Reasons You Need It In Your Daily Regimen

 There are numerous species of ginseng, chief among them being Panax ginseng, found in China and Korea; Panax japonicum, found in Japan; and Panax quinquefolium, native to North America.
-Another similar plant, Eleutherococcus senticosus, also known as Siberian ginseng or Eleuthero, is not actually related to true ginseng but exhibits many of the same benefits and healing properties.
+Another similar plant, Eleutherococcus senticosus, also known as Siberian ginseng or Eleuthero.
+This is not actually related to true ginseng but exhibits many of the same benefits and healing properties.
 For our purposes, we will focus on the most commonly used American and Chinese/Korean species.

 Ginseng is a perennial herb that grows best in moist, rich soil in mature hardwood forests.
 The total time from seed to maturation may be several years, and its market value is quite substantial, ranging from $300-$1,000 per pound of dried root.
 Once found in high concentrations across North America, it is now more difficult to wild harvest, due to its status as an endangered or protected species in some states.
 “American ginseng was added to the Convention on the International Trade of Endangered Species (CITES treaty) in the 1970’s to help ensure that the harvest and sale of ginseng roots would not be detrimental to the survival of the species,” says Tanner Filyaw, Non-Timber Forest Products Manager for the non-profit Rural Action.